-I review the latest and best climbing wheels made from carbon composites for rim brake bikes, explain why they are the right choice for some riders, tell you which I like and don’t, and why.
+I review the latest and best lightweight wheels made for climbing and racing, explain why they are the right choice for some riders, tell you which I like and don’t, and why.

 I must admit, before I began the research for this review I didn’t get why someone who wanted the best climbing wheels would buy carbon clinchers.

 If you do uphill road races with names like Deadman’s Ascent and Climb to the Heavens or regularly ride in a range like the Sierras or Pyrenees, I’d think you’d want the absolute lightest of everything, including lightweight wheels.
 That would mean going with tubulars, not clinchers.

 Likewise, if you aren’t the kind of rider that likes to brake late going into switchbacks and accelerate hard coming out of them or you aren’t that excited about reaching 80 km/hr (50mph) down mile-long 8 to 12% grades or you are planning your first week-long cycling vacation in the Dolomites or Rockies, then wheels with alloy brake tracks rather than carbon ones are probably better for you.

 Yet leading wheel makers from A to Zipp including Bontrager, Campagnolo, ENVE, Fulcrum, and Roval make carbon clincher climbing wheels.